jxxt/offline-password-manager/README.md

 ## USAGE
 * method 1:
-step 1: clone this repository into your system step 2: open the cloned repository folder in your desired 'file explorer' step 3: run `main.exe` file
+step 1: clone this repository into your system<br>
+step 2: open the cloned repository folder in your desired 'file explorer'<br>
+step 3: run `main.exe` file
 (this will open already compiled `main.cpp` file into the cmd/pws/bash)

 * method 2:
-step 1: set up C++ into your system (I prefer [this](https://code.visualstudio.com/docs/languages/cpp) method) step 2: clone this repository into your system step 3: open the cloned repository folder in VS Code step 4: open `main.cpp` file from side-bar of VS Code step 5: compile and run the opened  `main.cpp` using any code runner extension (I prefer [this](https://marketplace.visualstudio.com/items?itemName=danielpinto8zz6.c-cpp-compile-run))
+step 1: set up C++ into your system (I prefer [this](https://code.visualstudio.com/docs/languages/cpp) method)<br>
+step 2: clone this repository into your system<br>
+step 3: open the cloned repository folder in VS Code<br>
+step 4: open `main.cpp` file from side-bar of VS Code<br>
+step 5: compile and run the opened  `main.cpp` using any code runner extension (I prefer [this](https://marketplace.visualstudio.com/items?itemName=danielpinto8zz6.c-cpp-compile-run))

 ## CONTRIBUTING